 - Providing financial information for tax filing

-A CFO is less directly involved in the financial department’s day-to-day operations than the controller.
+A CFO is less directly involved in the financial department’s day-to-day operations compared to the controller.
 The two tiers of accountability that a CFO has are:

-- Reviewing and comparing the company’s past and present financial data
+- Reviewing and comparing the company’s past and present financial situation

 - Generating forecasts for the company’s financial future